List of highest bridges: Structural height and deck height

 The difference between tall and high bridges can be explained in part because some of the highest bridges span the deepest part of their valley or gorge supported from above, with their ground supports built on relatively high terrain only; some of the tallest bridges have support structures on the lowest part of the valley floor.

 For example, the Huajiang Canyon Bridge is the highest bridge in the world, but not the tallest.
 This bridge spans a deep river gorge.
 The bridge's two towers, built on the rims of the gorge, are 262 m and 205 m tall, but due to the depth of the river gorge between the towers, the deck height of the Huajiang Canyon Bridge is 625 m.

 The Millau Viaduct is a cable-stayed bridge that is both tall (in structural height) and high (in deck height).
 The tallest Millau Viaduct tower is situated near the valley floor, which gives the viaduct a structural height of 343 m, and a deck height of 270 m above the valley floor.

-The Millau Viaduct is (as of 24 March 2025) the tallest bridge, but not the highest bridge in the world.
+The Changtai Yangtze River Bridge is the tallest bridge structure in the world with a height of 352 meters (1,155 ft) when it was opened in Sept.
+2025.

 Completed bridges

-The ranking of the highest bridges in the world, currently open for use.
+The ranking of the highest bridges in the world.
 Only bridges with a height of 250 m or greater are included.
 Bridges under construction are not included in this ranking, but see the separate section "Under construction" below.